spetric/Lips/README.md

 # Lips
 ## Lua Image Processing System
-Lua Image Processing System is mainly intended to be used with Embarcadero C++/Delphi.
+Lua Image Processing System is mainly intended to be used with Embarcadero C++/Delphi on Windows platform.
 It consists of:
 1. Lips engine - lipsEngine.dll (Embarcadero 10.1.
 Berlin C++ project).
 2. OpenCV wrapper - ocvWrapper.dll (VS2017 project).